 AC131 Accounting I 4 CR

 This is an introductory course in accounting, which includes the recording and reporting of business transactions, and the measuring, planning, and controlling of business income, assets and equities.
-Co-requisite: MA105 or permission of instructor.
+Prerequisite: None.

 AC132 Accounting II 4 CR